nacarbone/retail-earnings-agent/README.md

 This was originally created for my class at UCLA: STATS404 - Statistical Computing and Programming.
-It is currently still a work-in-progress as I complete the project.

 # An Autonomous Trading Agent for Earnings Season in the US Retail Industry